contensis/experience-engine/packages/react/README.md

 );
 ```

-Attributes we have set will be calculated one time only.
+Attributes we have set will be calculated one time only

-If our Manifest contains a signal that requires the above `custom.searchQuery` to match before it is activated, we can match and activate any signals containing this condition at the time the search is performed.
-The attribute value will not be stored and cannot be considered as a "previous" searchQuery in subsequent navigations or actions.
+If our Manifest contains a signal that requires the above `custom.searchQuery` to match before it is activated, we can match and activate signals containing this condition at the time the search is performed and the value for the attribute has been set.

+The attribute values are not stored and cannot be considered as a "previous" searchQuery in subsequent navigations or actions

 ### [overrideAttributes](https://github.com/contensis/personalization/blob/main/packages/react/docs/USE_PERSONALIZATION_CONTEXT.md#overrideattributes)